yuchitoto/CUHK-CSCI-2017-2021-Course-Source-Repository/CSCI 3150/2019 proj/README.md

 # CSCI3150 2019 Final Project
-If this piece of ____ really does not allow using functions in functions other than read_t and open_t, you can still implement functions using preprocessors.
+If this project really does not allow using functions in functions other than read_t and open_t, you can still implement functions using preprocessors.

 ## Preprocessor Using Examples